To Be Announced: Arbitrary announcement

 On the class of $\mathcal S5$ models for a single agent, APAL is as expressive as PAL, whereas for more than one agent, APAL is more expressive than PAL \cite{balbianietal:2008}.
+On class $\mathcal K$, single-agent APAL is also more expressive than PAL.
+However, as so often, the proof of that is similar to the proof of the multi-agent case on class $\mathcal S5$.

 There are two different proofs of larger expressivity.
 We present them in some detail, as both kinds of proof have been used to obtain expressivity results for different versions of APAL.
-(On class $\mathcal K$, single-agent APAL is also more expressive than PAL.
-As so often, the proof of that is similar to the proof of the multi-agent case on class $\mathcal S5$.)

-The APAL quantifier $\dia{!}$ implicitly quantifies over {\em countably many atoms} and also implicitly quantifies over {\em arbitrarily large modal depth} (we recall that the modal depth is the largest number of stacked $\Box$-operators).
+The APAL quantifier $\dia{!}$ implicitly quantifies over {\em countably many atoms} and also implicitly quantifies over {\em arbitrarily large modal depth} (we recall that the modal depth is the largest number of stacked $\Dia$-operators --- or $\Box$-operators, which does not matter for the count).
 These properties can be independently used to demonstrate larger expressivity of APAL.
 Prior to the details, let us first sketch how.

 On the assumption that a particular formula $\phi \in \lang(\Dia,!,\dia{!})$ is equivalent to a formula $\psi \in \lang(\Dia,!)$, we use that $\psi$ must contain a finite number of atoms, or that $\psi$ is of finite modal depth.
 Given that, we can choose two models that have a different value for $\phi$ but that must have the same value for $\psi$, which is a contradiction, so that therefore such a $\psi$ cannot exist.
-As $\lang(\Dia,!) \subseteq \lang(\Dia,!,\dia{!})$, this not merely demonstrates that APAL is at least as expressive as PAL, but even that it is more expressive.
-Such expressivity results can also be shown with Ehrenfeucht-Fraiss\'e games \cite{ehrenfeucht:1961}.
-The method above seems suitable for quantified dynamic epistemic logics because it is succinct.
+Therefore, PAL is not at least as expressive as APAL.
+As $\lang(\Dia,!) \subseteq \lang(\Dia,!,\dia{!})$, we also trivially have that APAL is at least as expressive as PAL.
+Therefore, APAL is (strictly) more expressive than PAL.
+Such expressivity results are often shown with Ehrenfeucht-Fraiss\'e games \cite{ehrenfeucht:1961}.
+The method above, however, seems suitable for quantified dynamic epistemic logics because it is succinct.
 And let us now give the details.